Graphs and complexes of lattices

-\begin{prop} With $H$ and $T$ as before, assume $H$ is a connected centre-free semisimple linear algebraic group without compact factors.
+\begin{prop} With the same notation as \Cref{thm.reducibility}, assume $H$ is a connected centre-free semisimple linear algebraic group without compact factors.
 Let $\Gamma$ be a finitely generated uniform irreducible $(H\times T)$-lattice.
 If $vb_1(\Gamma)>0$, then $\Gamma$ is not residually finite.
-In particular, if $b_1(\calt/\Gamma)>0$, then $\Gamma$ is not residually finite. \end{prop} \begin{proof} Since $\Gamma$ is irreducible, by the previous corollary, either $\Gamma$ is linear and just-infinite, or $\Gamma$ is not residually finite.
+In particular, if $b_1(\calt/\Gamma)>0$, then $\Gamma$ is not residually finite. \end{prop} \begin{proof} Since $\Gamma$ is irreducible, by \Cref{cor.trichotemy}, either $\Gamma$ is linear and just-infinite, or $\Gamma$ is not residually finite.
 Now, if the virtual Betti number of $\Gamma$ is greater than zero, then a finite index subgroup $\Gamma'$ of $\Gamma$ admits $\ZZ$ as a quotient and so cannot be just infinite.
 Hence, $\Gamma'$ is not residually finite and so neither is $\Gamma$.